 A general survey of the entire panorama of Spanish art from the earliest colonizers of Iberia to present.
-Cave art, art of the Punic and Greek settlements, Hispanic-Moslem art; Romanic and Gothic arts, Renaissance art, Baroque art, Rococo art, Neoclassic art, Goya, architecture of the 19th and 20th centuries, 19th century painting and sculpture, surrealism, Picasso.
+Survey includes cave art, art of the Punic and Greek settlements, Hispanic-Moslem art, Romanic and Gothic arts, Renaissance art, Baroque art, Rococo art, Neoclassic art, Goya, architecture of the 19th and 20th centuries, 19th century painting and sculpture, surrealism, and Picasso.